If you know how to read a fish finder, you know how powerful these tools are to us anglers.

 I’m a big fan of the Garmin Striker Plus 4.
 This GPS combo dual-beam fish finder offers great images and exceptional reliability.

 With that being said, I suggest going with brands you know.
 Humminbird, Lowrance, Garmin, and Helix are the brands you want to go after.
-The best fish finder also depends on whether you’re fishing from a kayak, ice fishing, and what types of fishing you’re going after.
+The best option also depends on whether you need fish finder for a kayak, ice fishing, and what types of fishing you’re going after.

 Remember that knowing how to read a fish finder and knowing how to interpret those readings are two different things.
 Anyone can know what they’re looking at, but you need to know what to do with that knowledge once you have it.